 Inequalities between the Protestant and Catholic communities, while levelling, remain an issue of contention, particularly when reinforced by apparent discrimination at an institutional level.
 According to the Equality Commission, for instance, Catholics continue to have to wait on average six months longer for social housing than their Protestant counterparts.

 Tensions around the Northern Ireland border have intensified since the June 2016 Brexit vote and the subsequent triggering of Article 50 by the British government.
 Debates around the arrangements for Northern Ireland after Brexit have sharpened political divisions and threaten to undermine the precarious entente in place following the 1998 Good Friday Agreement between the Irish and UK governments over the region.
-In order to keep the border open on the island of Ireland, the UK government plans to have checks on goods being shipped across the Irish Sea.
-This is hopefully good news in terms of preventing the border from becoming a contested zone again, but businesses in Northern Ireland worry that the increased paperwork may harm the local economy.
+In order to keep the border open on the island of Ireland, the UK government signed a protocol with the EU to introduce customs rules on goods being shipped across the Irish Sea.
+The intention was to prevent the border from becoming a contested zone again, but the protocol has increasingly become contested.
+Unionist politicians complain that it introduces a de facto border between Northern Ireland and the rest of the UK.
+Businesses worry that the increased paperwork may harm the local economy.
+By mid-2022, the UK government had threatened to rewrite key sections of the protocol, while the EU had introduced infringement proceedings against it.

 Minorities and indigenous peoples in